-As already stated in FLAC's submission on the draft scheme, the work of the Vincentian Partnership for Social Justice on Minimum Income Standards in Ireland should act as a benchmark to guide deliberations in this area.
+The work of the Vincentian Partnership for Social Justice on Minimum Income Standards in Ireland should act as a benchmark to guide deliberations in this area.
 European and international experience would suggest that this question is absolutely critical not only to the fairness but also to the effectiveness of personal insolvency legislation, particularly where lengthy periods of repayment are provided for, such as in this Bill.